-Accumulated Investment in Mainland China as of December 31, 2020 (Note 4) Investment Amounts Authorized by Investment Commission, MOEA (Note 4) (Note 6) (Note 7) Upper Limit on Investment (Note 5) 203,301 (USD 7,131,356) 516,889 (USD 18,131,356) 1,401,130
+Accumulated Investment in Mainland China as of December 31, 2021 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment

+(Note 4) (Note 4)(Note 6)(Note 7) (Note 5)

+197,467 502,057 1,474,633

+(USD 7,131,356) (USD 18,131,356)
-(Note 1): Ways to invest in Mainland China:

-- 1. Indirect investment in Mainland China company through the company established in a third region. - 2.
-Indirect investment in Mainland China company through Mainland China company. - (Note 2): The amount of the net income (losses) and the investee company carrying value as of December 31, 2020 were recognized by the investment through subsidiaries established in a third region or Mainland China. - (Note 3): The financial statements of the investee company were audited by the Company auditor. - (Note 4): Translated using the ending rate on December 31, 2020, which was USD: NTD = 1:28.508. - (Note 5): The limit was the higher of 60% of the Company's net worth or NTD 80 million dollars. - (Note 6): Of which USD 1,000,000 was the investment in the dissolved subsidiary at Hangzhou.
-Due to operating losses, the investment has been completely lost and cannot be remitted; Of which USD 757,756 was the investment in the dissolved subsidiary at Zhejiang. - (Note 7): The Company increases investment in Mainland China (WIBJ) by USD 11,000,000 through the Company established in a third region (WIBI), and the investment has been authorized by Investment Commission, MOEA. - (Note 8): The aforementioned inter company transactions have been eliminated in the consolidated financial statements.
+- Note 1: Ways to invest in Mainland China: - 1.
+Indirect investment in Mainland China company through the company established in a third region. - 2.
+Indirect investment in Mainland China company through Mainland China company. - Note 2: The amount of the net income (losses) and the investee company carrying value as of December 31, 2021 were recognized by the investment through subsidiaries established in a third region or Mainland China. - Note 3: The financial statements of the investee company were audited by the Group's auditor. - Note 4: Translated using the ending rate on December 31, 2021, which was USD: NTD = 1:27.69. - Note 5: The limit was the higher of 60% of the Company's net worth or NTD 80 million dollars. - Note 6 : Of which USD 1,000,000 was the investment in the dissolved subsidiary at Hangzhou.
+Due to operating losses, the investment has been completely lost and cannot be remitted; Of which USD 757,756 was the investment in the dissolved subsidiary at Zhejiang. - Note 7: The Company increased investment in WIBJ, one of the subsidiaries in Mainland China, by USD 11,000,000 through WIBI, a subsidiary established in a third region, wherein the investment had been authorized by Investment Commission, MOEA.
+However, the Company restructured the investment through WIHH acquiring 100% shareholdings in WIBJ via stock exchange from WIBI in the 3rd quarter of 2021. - Note 8 : QT, in which the Company indirectly invested, had completed the cancellation of its business registration and liquidation in the 4th quarter of 2021.
+The said investment capital amounting to USD 2,778.40, which entitled the Company to a full ownership of the entity, had been remitted to WIBI in January 2022. - Note 9: The aforementioned intercompany transactions have been eliminated in the consolidated financial statements.